ibm-cloud-docs/data-virtualization/connecting/driver_pkg.md

 You can download the driver package for your operating system from the Data Virtualization web console.
 From your {{site.data.keyword.Bluemix_notm}} dashboard, open your Data Virtualization service.
 Log in to your Data Virtualization web console.

-In the Data Virtualization web console, select **Connect > Connection info**.
+In the Data Virtualization web console, select Connect details.
 Select the tile that represents your operating system to download the appropriate driver.

 ## Installing
 {: #drvr_instlng}